arobson/rabbot/README.md

  * messageTtl		2^32			time in ms before a message expires on the queue
  * expires			2^32			time in ms before a queue with 0 consumers expires
  * deadLetter 		'dlx.exchange'	the exchange to dead-letter messages to
+ * maxPriority		2^8				the highest priority this queue supports

 ### bindExchange( sourceExchange, targetExchange, [routingKeys], [connectionName] )
 Binds the target exchange to the source exchange.
 Messages flow from source to target.